 Classic men’s vintage sweaters, pullovers, cardigans, and jumpers go in and out of style every winter.
-Over the decades, men’s retro sweater styles have also experienced shifts in popularity with changes in fit, pattern, and colors matching the fashion of the day (we’ll go over a brief history below – click to jump).
-Popular patterns are Fair Isle, deer stags, argyle, stripes, and checks.
+Over the decades, men’s retro sweater styles have also experienced shifts in popularity with changes in fit, pattern, and colors matching the fashion of the day .
+Read more history of the vintage sweater or jumper.
+Popular vintage sweater patterns are Fair Isle, deer stags, argyle, stripes, geometrics and checks.
+The rollneck neck pullover is especially popular this year.

-Shop for men’s vintage style sweaters (e.g. vintage jumpers), cardigans, and sweater vests.
+Shop for new men’s vintage sweaters (e.g. vintage jumpers), cardigans, and sweater vests form USA and UK shops.
 They add instant vintage swagger while keeping you warm in winter.

 Men’s Vintage Sweater Styles: